-Not long ago, I my 3 year-old made a horrible mess.
-When I asked him who did it, he looked up with those big, dewy, brown eyes and innocently responded “Jesus.”
+Not long ago, my 3-year-old made a horrible mess.
+When I asked him who did it, he looked up with those big, dewy, brown eyes, and innocently responded “Jesus.”
 Trying to hide my giggle, I explained to Him it was wrong to lie and especially to lie about Jesus.
+It made me think about how hard it is to be real when we mess up.

 “It makes Him sad” I explained.
-He looked downward and said “Then, I won’t tell Him”.
+He looked down and said, hen, I won’t tell Him.”

 That’s the way a lot of people are.
 They try to hide their misdeeds from the eyes of an all-knowing, all-seeing God.
 How foolish we humans are.
 God sees those secret pains you try to hide from public “eyes”.
 He sees what goes on in the privacy of homes.